no5ix/hexo-theme-neo/source/_posts/na_contractor_java_backend_real_interview_questions.md

     - **Personal experience**: for example, At my previous company, REI, I had trouble dealing with slow database queries for our inventory system.
 After breaking them down, I found unoptimized joins.
 I researched MySQL optimizations and worked with a senior colleague.
 I added some indexes and reduced query time by 50%.
 3. If your manager asks you to change something that you think is already good enough, how would you handle it?
     - **General approach**: Usually, I listen to my manager’s reasons and then I share my view and show some data to support it.
 If needed, I think we could come up with a compromise ...
-    - **Personal experience**: for example, At Russell Investments, I implemented Redis caching, which improved performance.
-However, my manager wanted to switch technologies, Memcached, We ran tests on a new solution to monitor performance and compare it with Redis.
-Finally, we found that redis was better, so we still used redis.
+    - **Personal experience**: for example, At Russell Investments, I implemented Memcached caching, which improved performance.
+However, my manager wanted to switch technologies, Redis, We ran tests on a new solution to monitor performance and compare it with Redis.
+Finally, we found that redis was better, so we decided to use redis.
 4. Why do you want to join our team?
     <!-- - **General approach**: Usually, I research the company and explain how my skills align with its goals and values. -->
     - **Personal experience**: After researching your company and learning about your work, I realized that the stuff I know, like Java, Springboot, MySQL, Redis, and Kafka from my old job, could really help your project succeed.